 - a.
 Guests will not be permitted to take food with them while on the Flying Fox zipline tour; drinking water will be issued in recyclable containers - b.
-Guests will be reminded that littering is strictly forbidden within the Country
+Guests will be reminded that littering is strictly forbidden within the Country c.

-- Park; Flying Fox instructors will ensure enforcement of this policy and collect any litter dropped by guests at the end of each day - c.
 Guests will not be permitted to go to the toilet within the Water Gathering Grounds; Flying Fox instructors will ensure guests have the opportunity to go to the toilet before embarking on the zipline tour, and will ensure enforcement of this policy at all times